What You Need to Know About the Sweeping Anti-Abortion Law Just Signed in Texas

-Almost a year after the Supreme Court struck down Texas’ House Bill 2, which regulated things like dimensions and qualifications of health-care providers at abortion clinics in the state, Texas lawmakers are still determined to restrict women’s access to abortion.
+Almost a year after the Supreme Court struck down Texas’s House Bill 2, which regulated things like dimensions and qualifications of health-care providers at abortion clinics in the state, Texas lawmakers are still determined to restrict women’s access to abortion.
 In recent months they’ve introduced a slew of new anti-abortion legislation, and late Tuesday one of those bills was signed into law: Senate Bill 8, or the “Pre-Born Protection and Dignity Act.”
 It’s the most sweeping anti-abortion bill in Texas since House Bill 2, which women’s rights groups are already preparing to challenge in court.
 Here’s what you need to know.

 What’s in the bill?
-Senate Bill 8 was originally filed by state Senator Charles Schwertner, but as the San Antonio Current points out, by the time it reached governor Greg Abbott’s desk, it looked a lot different.
+Senate Bill 8 was originally filed by State Senator Charles Schwertner, but as the San Antonio Current points out, by the time it reached Governor Greg Abbott’s desk, it looked a lot different.
 Schwertner’s original bill was meant to prevent women who got abortions from donating the fetal tissue for scientific research.
 But as it gained traction and other, similar bills waited to be heard in committee, lawmakers began to tack their own provisions onto SB8.
-In its final form, it’s a 12-page bill that does four main things: 1) requires fetal remains to be cremated or buried; 2) bans the sale of fetal tissue; 3) prohibits dilation and extraction (D&X) or “partial-birth” abortions; and 4) bans dilation and evacuation (D&E) abortions.
+In its final form, it’s a 12-page bill that does four main things: (1) requires fetal remains to be cremated or buried; (2) bans the sale of fetal tissue; (3) prohibits dilation and extraction (D&X) or “partial-birth” abortions; and (4) bans dilation and evacuation (D&E) abortions.

 So how does that impact women?
 Well, two of the measures in the bill — the D&X abortion ban and the ban on the sale of fetal tissue — are just lawmakers beating their anti-choice drums.
 Federal law already forbids the sale of fetal tissue, and “partial-birth” abortions were outlawed more than a decade ago.
 The provision requiring women to bury or cremate fetal remains if they get an abortion is more a shaming tactic than anything — it’s designed to imbue the fetus with “personhood,” which is a common pro-life tactic.
 It’s the last provision — the ban on D&E abortions — that’s most concerning.
 Dubbed “dismemberment abortions” by pro-life activists, the method is one of the safest and most common for second-trimester abortions.
 What’s more, the bill makes no exceptions in the case of rape or incest, meaning victims of either would be forced to carry their pregnancies to term.
 The ban would only be waived in the case of a “medical emergency.”